yaqouthmaid/AI/README.md

 2. towns.csv the list of towns, and the coordination (x, y) of each town on the screen.

 3. roads.csv the list of roads/links between towns, and the distance between them.

+----------------------project three description ---------------------------

+BuildaTri-gram language model.

+Each student needs to collect an Arabic corpus of 10000 words at least, but the more is better.
+A bonus will be given if the corpus contains any Arabic dialect.

+Students cannot use the same corpus, fully or partially.

+Tokenize the corpus into tokens/words, then build a tri-gram model for this corpus.
+That is, your language model is a table that contains: the token, the token counts, and the token probability.

+Develop a program to illustrate how to use your language model, for example, an auto-complete search box in a web form, a spell-checker, a language corrector like Grammarly, or any application you like.